Skip to main content

 FeatureWave APIOrders API

-AuthenticationRequires x-bluedot-api-key header (value is projectId).Requires an API Key provided in the Authorization header.
+AuthenticationRequires x-bluedot-api-key header (value is projectId).Requires x-bluedot-api-key header with an API Key generated from Canvas.

 Order UpdatesRequires userToken for modifications.Directly updated using an API Key.